 C. Claims Returned

 In such instances where a cardholder notices an item still on their record that they believe was returned, they should contact a Library staff member.
 The Library will look for the item on the shelves or at another member library.
 If the item is located, all fines on the patron's record associated with that particular item and loan period will be voided.
 If the item is not located within the library system, discretion for whether the fine should be voided or upheld falls in the hands of the owning library.
 In the case that PLJCS owns the item, discretion falls to a Department Head to manage the situation or to the Library Director.
-Instances in which a claimed returned item cannot be located and no fine was assessed, it will be noted on the patron's record.
+In instances in which a claimed returned item cannot be located and no fine was assessed, it will be noted on the patron's record.

 The Library does not issue refunds for items damaged by the patron.
-If a patron has paid for a lost item on their account, the patron has until closing that same day to locate the material and return to the Library for a refund.
+If a patron has paid for a lost item on their account, the patron has until closing that same day to locate the material and return it to the Library for a refund.
 Once paid for, any item found is considered the property of the patron.
 The patron has the option of donating the item to the library.

 E. Blocked Accounts